Exciting Launch Announcement: No Woman is an Island

 With this sense of the shifting of time in my mind, I moved large sections of the glass and slid them across the image to take the place of other sections, so they replaced each other’s space.
 There are layers of colour, with fragments of text scratched into the surface to suggest dreams or memory.
 The shape of the tiles also refers to the configurations of Japanese tatami mats.
 These mats are still referred to as a unit of measurement for Japanese rooms.

 Selected works from the Oceania series are included in this show, as well as Pyro, the first of a new series of wall panels called The Pyro series.

-Pyro is a collaboration between sculptor Rebecca Newnham, who has a special interest in glass and artist filmmaker Lizzie Sykes, who specialises in responses to landscape.
-Whilst Rebecca conceived and created the panel, Lizzie was hands on in the creation of the works and has created a film which accompanies the Pyro series.
+Pyro is a collaboration between sculptor Rebecca Newnham, who has a special interest in glass, and artist filmmaker Lizzie Sykes, who specialises in responses to landscape.
+Whilst Rebecca conceived and created the panel, Lizzie was hands-on in the creation of the works and has created a film that accompanies the Pyro series.